ffuntik/ML_project_5/README.md

 ### Structure of the repository:

-  "Toy_examples" - testing ICNN performance on Toy Examples
+  "Toy_examples" - testing ICNN performance on Toy Examples (with and without NNMF)

   "Multi_label_classification" - using ICNN for multy-label classification task (with and without NNMF)